Unlock and Upgrade

 Trusted by 5000+ Brands

-Essential Mistakes to Avoid When Creating Your Employee Engagement Survey
+Oops!
+Top Slip-Ups to Dodge When Crafting Your Engagement Survey

 A common mistake is overloading the survey with repetitive questions or ambiguous language.
 This leads to survey fatigue and unreliable data.
-Referencing empirical research such as Kaur & Randhawa (2024) helps you see that clarity is key.
-Instead of asking too many open-ended questions, focus on a curated list that inspires actionable feedback.
-For guidance, our Employee Engagement Communication Survey can help streamline your approach.
+Dive into clarity champions like Kaur & Randhawa (2024) to see why simplicity wins.
+Instead of endless open-ends, curate a punchy list that sparks actionable feedback.
+For a streamlined structure, check out our Employee Engagement Communication Survey.

 Employee Engagement Survey Questions